Pediatric cancer research leaders describe their work

-“I think about my age and how long I have been doing this, and frankly I’m just so tired of going in and telling families there’s nothing more we can do for their child,” says Dr. Valerie Brown, who is the director of the Experimental Therapeutics Program in the division of pediatric oncology/hematology at Penn State Children’s Hospital.
+“I think about my age and how long I have been doing this, and frankly I’m just so tired of going in and telling families there’s nothing more we can do for their child,” says Dr. Valerie Brown, who is the director of the Next-Generation Therapies program for Penn State Cancer Institute.

-Through funding from Four Diamonds, Dr. Brown’s position as director of the Experimental Therapeutics Program allows her not only the time, but also the resources necessary to garner national recognition for Penn State College of Medicine pediatric cancer research through participation in various nationwide consortia— groups of institutions in either a region or country and across the globe that come together with the same end goal.
+Through funding from Four Diamonds, Dr. Brown’s position as director of the Next-Generation Therapies program allows her not only the time, but also the resources necessary to garner national recognition for Penn State College of Medicine pediatric cancer research through participation in various nationwide consortia — groups of institutions in either a region or country and across the globe that come together with the same end goal.
 Working with these organizations gives patients access to new drugs and novel therapeutic approaches for cancers which are difficult to treat.

 Investigators at the Four Diamonds Pediatric Cancer Research Center are members of the Children’s Oncology Group, Pediatric Oncology Experimental Therapeutics Investigators Consortium, and the Beat Childhood Cancer Consortium (formerly the Neuroblastoma and Medulloblastoma Translational Research Consortium).